kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 ```

 For any floor, if we partition it equally and explore a partition using the same strategy, that will be the most efficient way of finding the floor where the eggs break.

+So there you go!
+We have solved the general case for the egg and tower puzzle.